CodeYourFuture/syllabus/docs/js-core-3/week-3/lesson.md

 ### Explanation

-For the test of the days we'll be working together on our group project
+For the rest of the day we'll be working together on our group projects

-You can find the project [here](https://github.com/CodeYourFuture/syllabus/tree/master/js-core-3/tv-show-dom-project)
+You can find the project [here](./js-core-3/tv-show-dom-project/readme)

 Students should group into teams based on the Level that they are working on currently.